dynamodb-toolbox/dynamodb-toolbox/docs/docs/3-entities/3-actions/8-batch-delete/index.md

 :::info

-Check the [batching documentation](../5-batching/index.md) to learn how to use `BatchDeleteItemRequests`.
+Check the [Batching Documentation](../5-batching/index.md) to learn how to use `BatchDeleteItemRequests`.

 :::